Fees and how to pay for your postgraduate course

 Our postgraduate fees are calculated by what it costs to teach each course.
 Every course is divided into modules, which means courses that contain less modules have lower fees.

 Each module is worth between 10 and 20 credits, with you needing to achieve 180 credits to gain the full masters award.

 To make studying more cost effective, some students choose to study part-time and plan their course around their personal or working lives.
 If you choose to do this you will typically earn 60 credits per year.

 As an example of the way tuition fees work, please see our variety of payment breakdowns below.
-The fees were for our UK/EU students undertaking taught postgraduate degrees for the previous entry.
-Please check the tuition fees for September 21 entry on the course pages.
+The fees were for our UK students undertaking taught postgraduate degrees for the previous entry.

 |Per credit||10 credit module||15 credit module||20 credit module|

 Cost of living